MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/register-reused-devices-self.md

 ms.localizationpriority: medium
 ---

-# Register new devices in Microsoft Managed Desktop yourself
+# Register existing devices in Microsoft Managed Desktop yourself

 >[!NOTE]
->This topic describes the steps for you to register devices on your own.
+>This topic describes the steps for you to re-use devices you already have and register them in Microsoft Managed Desktop.
 The process for Partners is documented in [Register devices in Microsoft Managed Desktop for Partners](register-devices-partner.md).

 Microsoft Managed Desktop can work with brand-new devices or you can re-use devices you might already have (which will require that you re-image them).
 You can register devices by using Microsoft Managed Desktop on the Azure Portal or gain flexibility by using an API.